Energy-Latency Optimization for Dynamic Disaggregated Radio Access Networks: OPTIMAL FORMULATION

-The model is then tested for FH latency minimization, a key factor due to the strict delay requirements of URLLC and low-level FS options.
-The total FH latency is the sum of the FH delay of all pairs of gNB-slices.
+The model is subsequently evaluated using the FH latency minimization objective function (LMOF).
+The objective consists of minimizing the total FH latency, defined as the aggregate FH delay across all gNB-slice pairs, as expressed in

-Subject to constraints (\ref{eq:vnf_1}) to (\ref{eq:enr_2}).
-Finally, a bi-objective function is applied to balance energy consumption and FH latency.
-This approach employs a lexicographic method which assigns priorities to each objective and solves them in decreasing order.
-First, the objective with the highest priority is optimized.
-Then, the lower-priority objective is addressed, ensuring that its solution preserves the results already achieved for the higher-priority objective.
-In this case, RAN energy minimization has a higher priority than FH latency minimization due to its impact on OPEX and because the MILP formulation already ensures that latency constraints are met.
+Finally, a bi-objective minimization function (BOMF) is considered to jointly balance energy consumption and FH latency.
+This approach adopts a lexicographic optimization method, in which priorities are assigned to the objective functions, and the optimization proceeds sequentially according to these priorities.
+Initially, the highest-priority objective is optimized.
+Subsequently, the lower-priority objective is solved while preserving the optimality achieved for the higher-priority objective.
+In the proposed formulation, RAN energy minimization is prioritized over FH latency minimization because it directly impacts OPEX, whereas the MILP formulation inherently guarantees compliance with the latency constraints.

 Let $f_1^*$ be the optimal value of \eqref{eq:obj_energy_2}.